Niyada/grandma3-apc20-setup/readme.md

 ## Description
 Setup to control the GrandMA3 onPc software via an AKAI APC20 midi controller with live LED feedback.

+## Disclaimer
+Please keep in mind that this is a work in progress.
+If you have any issues, questions, ideas or find any bugs: do not hesitate to contact me or add an github issue.

 ## Chataigne
 The setup is based on the [Chataigne](https://benjamin.kuperberg.fr/chataigne/) software.